jcastle0/ldtportfolio/cv.md

 Castle, J. (2011, November). *Google Apps for Data Teams*.
 Presented at the Georgia Educational Technology Conference.

 ## Workshops
+*Innovation in Teaching with Technology Academy: Online Teaching*.
+Facilitator, The University of Georgia College of Education Workshop Series.
+Spring 2015.
 *Collaboration with Google Apps*.
 Co-Presenter, The University of Georgia Center for Teaching and Learning Pedagogy Workshop.
 September 2013.
 *Conducting Asynchronous Online Discussions*.
 Co-Presenter, The University of Georgia Office of Online Learning Workshop.
 April 2013.